remote-webcreation/remote-webcreation/README.md

 My current focus is on building a solid foundation in front-end development.
 I've been working extensively with:

 *   **HTML:** Crafting the structure and content of web pages.
 I'm comfortable using semantic HTML5 elements to create accessible and well-organized layouts.
+*   **CSS:** Styling web pages to create visually appealing and responsive designs.
+I'm exploring different layout techniques like Flexbox and Grid, and I'm keen on mastering responsive design principles for optimal viewing across various devices.

 > _"I'm a firm believer in continuous learning and I’m always eager to explore new technologies and best practices."_